 Silk pillowcases are more slick which reduces friction and causes less pulling of your hair.

 This means less tangles, bed head and breakage!
-We didn’t even realize how not normal the amount of shedding we were having until we tried silk pillowcase and now we almost never find stray hairs on our pillowcases!
+We didn’t even realize how not normal the amount of shedding we were having until we tried silk pillowcase and now we almost never find stray hairs on our queen size silk pillowcases!

 3. Cotton pillowcase also attracts dust mites, which unknowingly agitates your skin problem and also causes allergies 🤧